Dangerous Habits: Reception and legacy

-Dangerous Habits has been praised by critics as one of the greatest stories in Hellblazer.
+"Dangerous Habits" has been praised by critics as one of the greatest stories in Hellblazer.
 It maintains a score of 4.30 out of 5 on social cataloging website Goodreads.
 Writer Jim Pascoe praised the comic, saying "The result is a tense supernatural drama that begins with Constantine being diagnosed with terminal lung cancer.
 Though this book only hints at the freeform casualness and over-the-top vulgarity that became Ennis's trademark in the Preacher series, this is an immensely enjoyable read with strong characters and dynamite plot twists."

-Dangerous Habits was voted the best Garth Ennis story on Comic Book Resources, ahead of his work on Preacher, The Boys and The Punisher.
+"Dangerous Habits" was voted the best Garth Ennis story on Comic Book Resources, ahead of his work on Preacher, The Boys and The Punisher.
 The popularity of Ennis and Dillon's run on Hellblazer is also credited for influencing Vertigo to agree to publish their seminal series Preacher.
 Empire called it "rightly one of the most celebrated in comic book history".

 Adaptations

-The cancer storyline was loosely adapted in the 2005 film Constantine, which involves John learning that he is dying of cancer while knowing that he is destined to go to Hell.
-Rather than make a deal with the demons to save himself, he escapes Hell when he commits suicide to draw Lucifer's attention while confronting Mammon, Satan's son, now in an alliance with Gabriel to bring Hell to Earth in advance of Satan's own plans.
-Since Constantine selflessly sacrificed his chance to come back to life to request that the soul of a friend's sister be sent to Heaven, he redeemed himself and was allowed to go to Heaven, although Satan healed him of his injuries and cancer so that he could "prove" he deserved to go to Hell.
+The cancer storyline was loosely adapted in the 2005 film Constantine, which involves John learning that he is dying of cancer while aware that he is destined to go to Hell for his previous suicide attempt.
+Rather than make a deal with the demons to save himself, he escapes Hell when he commits suicide to draw Lucifer's attention while confronting Mammon, Satan's son, Mammon now in an alliance with Gabriel to bring Hell to Earth in advance of Satan's own plans.
+Since Constantine selflessly sacrificed his chance to come back to life to request that the soul of a friend's sister be sent to Heaven even after she committed suicide to stop Mammon, he redeemed himself and was allowed to go to Heaven himself.
+He is only restored to life because Satan healed him of his injuries and cancer so that Constantine would "have another chance to prove" he deserved to go to Hell.

-Dangerous Habits also inspired the fifth season of Legends of Tomorrow, where Constantine's future death by lung cancer is advanced to the present by Astra, a girl he banished to Hell in a botched exorcism years ago, forcing Constantine to make a deal to extend his life by assuring Astra he will use the Loom of Fate to get her out.
+"Dangerous Habits" also inspired the fifth season of Legends of Tomorrow, where Constantine's future death by lung cancer is advanced to the present by Astra, a girl he banished to Hell in a botched exorcism years ago, forcing Constantine to make a deal to extend his life by assuring Astra he will use the Loom of Fate to get her out.